YOUSU198/DDD/Workflow-Checklists.md

 25. Verify that the button "Go to Account" takes you to the View & Send Tab

 ---

+## Token Balance Check

+### Token Balance Failure to Load When Node is offline

+1. Set the network to "ETH (AUTO)"
+2. Unlock a wallet containing a token like EOS (example wallet:```0xcD009D5d5b7e68F4C36Da5C21F646AfAA83075E2```)
+3. Ensure that the token balance loads correctly

+---

+## Promotions

+### Simplex Promo

+1. Change system clock to European time
+2. Access a wallet
+3. Ensure that once the wallet is unlocked, check that the Simplex promo is visible
+4. Ensure that the promo links you to: https://buy.mycrypto.com/

+---
 ## Contract Tab

 ### Contract Consensys